Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

 Most novices will prefer USB mics because of their simplicity and low cost.
 These mics are ideal if you want to try your hand at podcasting and see how it goes.
-However, if you are serious enough and have already worked out a plan, you should go for an XLR mic.
 While USB mics are more affordable and user-friendly, XLR mics offer greater flexibility and utility in the long run.

 2. Microphone Stand & Boom Arm

 Microphone stands, despite being relatively affordable, are often ignored by novice podcasters.
 However, it is crucial to understand that you can’t host a podcast while holding the microphone in your hands.
 Even if you try, it may add more noise to your audio.
 Additionally, it will make you more conscious and hinder your focus on the topic.

 When it comes to selecting a stand or boom rod for your podcast starter kit, there are various factors to consider.
 The first thing you should take into account is the weight of the microphone.
 The stand or rod should be capable of supporting the mic.
 Additionally, you should consider other factors such as size, adjustability, strength, etc.

 Flat-based stands and boom scissor arms are suitable options for beginners.
 They are compact and easy to use.
 This makes them ideal for a home recording studio setup.

 Image via SoundsMate